kasiakalemba/Plotly-Microbe-Analysis/README.md

-# Plotly - Basic Skills Demonstration
+# Plotly/Javascript Skills

 ## Summary:
 This challenge's task was to build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+It was created with data from a json file into a Javascript file using D3.js.
+D3 and Plotly charts are connected to the webpage which is styled with CSS and Bootstrap.

 http://robdunnlab.com/projects/belly-button-biodiversity/